thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 {: id="ssl-ports"}
 ## Required ports

-To use SSL, the following ports must be open:
-- 443
-- 80
+To use ThoughtSpot webservice securely, make sure to allow incoming connections to Thoughtspot nodes/cluster on TCP port 443.

 {: id="ssl-configure"}
 ## Configure SSL for web traffic

-{% include note.html content="Do not use a passphrase when creating certificates.<br>To verify if you're prompted to specify a passphrase, invoke the command `openssl rsa -check -in pk.key`.
-If the answer is 'yes', remove the passphrase to use the key." %}

 To add SSL and enable HTTPS in ThoughtSpot, obtain the [SSL certificate chain](#ssl-certificate-chain) and the [private key](#key).
+The steps below are suitable for installing a fresh SSL certificate/key pair and for all subsequent operations, including reinstalling & updating/replacing these.

 {: id="ssl-certificate-chain"}
 ### SSL certificate chain
-The SSL certificate chain must be in `.PEM` format.
+The SSL certificate chain must be in PEM format.
 This is an `X.509v3` file that contains ASCII (Base64) armored data, packed between `BEGIN` and `END` directives.
-It can be a bundle of certificates.
+The chain can contain a series of certificates with root certificate at the bottom and user-facing, ThoughtSpot-specific SSL certificate at the top.

 {: id="key"}
 ### Private key
-The private key must be in compatible `.PEM` format.
-It cannot be password or passphrase protected.
+The private key must also be in compatible PEM format.
+It cannot be password or passphrase protected. {% include note.html content="Do not use a passphrase when creating certificates.<br>To verify if you're prompted to specify a passphrase, invoke the command `openssl rsa -check -in pk.key`.
+If the answer is 'yes', you'll need to first remove the passphrase to use the private key with ThoughtSpot." %}

 <!--### Using Management Console